 Sun Exposure: Plant caraway in a sunny, open spot in cooler climates and with afternoon shade in warmer zones

-Soil Type: Moist, well-drained soil with some organic content
+Soil Type: Moist, well-draining soil with some organic content

-When it's in Trouble: Dies as a seedling if it doesn't get enough water but loses its leaf color if overwatered or if planted in soil with poor drainage
+When it's in Trouble: Dies as a seedling if it doesn't get enough water but loses its leaf color if overwatered or if planted on soil with poor drainage

 When it's Thriving: Produces a large mound of lush, feathery leaves and flowers in umbels

 Sow caraway seeds in a weeded and worked garden bed that gets full sun.
 The soil should be well-draining loam with pH ranges of 6.5 to 7.0.
 Sow the small, hard seeds 1/2 inch deep and 8 to 12 inches apart in rows that are 18 to 24 inches apart.
 Germination is slow and inconsistent, so put in several seeds for every plant you hope to grow.

 Keep the soil moist from seed sowing through germination.
 After the seeds sprout, continue to keep the soil moist.
 Caraway is an herb that requires very little cultivation effort on the part of the gardener.
 However, adequate irrigation is essential.
 Use a soaker or drip system if available since it's important to keep the foliage dry.